 Inexpensive accommodation: It’s easy to find nice single rooms that are affordable for solo travelers.

-Accessible guided experiences: Tour guides and tour packages offer an excellent cost-benefit ratio.
-Read more about Tours in Colombia in the Know-How tab of the Experiences section.
+Accessible guided experiences: Tour guides and tour packages offer an excellent value-for-money ratio.
+And, unlike in some other countries, in Colombia you can find a lot of female tour guides!
+(As a woman traveling alone, I particularly appreciate this.
+In fact, I often asked myself in other countries why there are not more female guides…) Read more about Tours in Colombia in the Know-How tab of the Experiences section.

 Easy travel: Many interesting travel destinations in Colombia are quite easy to reach by public transport and are well inter-connected.
 Colombia also has several cheap airlines.
-See my Practical Colombia Travel Tips for an overview.
+Have a look at my article on How to get Around Colombia for an overview.

 Slow travel: Colombia offers a high density of attractions and an astonishingly varied landscape and scenery, which makes it an ideal destination for slow travel.
 Traveling by bus from one place to another while listening to music and looking out of the window is better than cinema.
 Check out my Slow Travel Colombia Itinerary.